bloominstituteoftechnology/build-sprint-ndo-ghana-agriculture-database-reusable-BE/README.md

 **JWT token required**
 * Returns all Employee's info.
 Only accessible by an authorized employee.
 ---
-### PUT /api/client/:id
+### PUT /api/employee/:id
 **JWT token required**
-* Update Client info.
+* Update an Employee info.
 Only accessible by that an authorized employee.
 * Request example:
 ```
 {